 21. Word Magnet

 These are the plastic words that you stick on your fridge, or on a metal surface.
 You re-arrange the words to make a poem, or to tell a story.
 Playing with words in this way functions as an effective warm-up exercise that promotes children’s creativity.
 It also prompts learners to work within the resources available.

 22. The Land of Infinite Possibility

-We used a piece of text by a published writer and started to deform/reform it using search and replace on a word processor.
-We kept going until the original has almost disappeared.
+We used a sample of text by a published writer and started to deform/reform it using search and replace on a word processor.
+Persist in this process until the original has almost disappeared.
 Curiously, the bizarre results sometimes stimulate a new creative departure.

 23. Comic Strip

 Images and text are combined in order to create your own storybook.
 There are several companies online who will publish your book as print-on-demand publication that can be sent to your friends and family.

 24. Riddle Poems

 Read some riddles and then create your own, by working backwards ... from the answer .... to the questions and the clues.